 This station focuses on letters and words and requires the most differentiation and choices.
 The ABC Word Work Station is the one station that can be done anywhere.
 Most of the materials can be taken back to a student’s seat, or anywhere in the classroom.
 You could consider this station the ‘most portable’ station!

-- Lacing Letters – I purchased mine from Amazon, but I am sure you can purchase them from any teacher store.
 These come in different sizes and upper and lower case.
-I chose to get these large ones and lower case, since my students need more practice with lower case letters and the size makes it easier to see and manipulate.
+I chose to get these large ones and lower case, since my students need more practice with lower case letters.
+This size is also more beneficial for manipulation. - Geoboards

 - Colored Sand from Amazon ( You could probably make your own, using salt.)